kostasb100/low-cost-plant-based-meat-moisture-device/README.md

 - Mechanical diagrams of the developed device
 - Software and programs used for the device and its measurement data analysis
 - Electrical circuit diagrams of the developed device
-- Additional materials to assist in recreating the device
+- Additional materials to assist in recreating the device and the plant-based meat used

 ## For additional informations or questions please contact: